Do Better Lawyers Win More Often? Measures of Advocate Quality and Their Impact in Singapore’s Supreme Court

 Consistent with past studies, larger and better-resourced law firms tend to do better on average — though Singapore is unusual in that the Government Legal Service functions like the largest and best-resourced law firm.
 Individual lawyers, however, yield unusual results, with more experienced lawyers sometimes having a lower success rate in court — perhaps due to them taking on more complex cases.
 The study also shows that women are significantly underrepresented as lead counsel in Singapore, but on average may outperform men.

-This article is forthcoming in the Asian Journal of Comparative Law.
+This article appears in the Asian Journal of Comparative Law, vol 15 (2020), pp 250–280.
 The author’s original version is available on SSRN here.